bobbybudnick/SFS-Infrastructure/README.md

 Should be no loops because each VLAN will act like an independent switch.
 Loops start when devices share VLANs with multiple connections to router.

+35. Further switch improvements
+More network segmentation is ideally needed against internet intruders.
+Smart managed plus 8 port gs108e is a good choice.
+3 switches are needed with initial thoughts.
+CC Independence/management/backup with decomissioned administration for CC Liberty.
+A managed switch is not strictly required for CC Independence.
+Most independence hosts can use dumb switch connected to server VLAN port on main.
+The backup storage server can use a dedicated connection to the management switch.
+In this way main storage server should also be directly connected to management.
+Only 2 switches are needed now with this approach.
+Management/backup with added or decomissioned administration.
+Setup VLAN on management switch with workstation/main storage/backup storage.

 **Troubles in the Tapestry**
 This is a catalog of glitches encountered during development.
 Some with networking equipment and some with hosts.
 By far the longest time was spent